 DHEL, the holding company, owns three regulated insurance entities (VHL, VLL and VHIL).
-It also owns a services company ("VCSL"), a distributor (Insure Your Health Limited ("IYH") which is an appointed representative of VCSL), a dormant company Health Protect Limited ("HPL") and a leads generating business dissolved during the year ended 30 June 2017 called KYS Paid Limited ("KYS").
+It also owns a services company ("VCSL"), a distributor (Insure Your Health Limited ("IYHL") which is an appointed representative of VCSL), a dormant company Health Protect Limited ("HPL") and a dormant company Vitality Invest Trustee Company Limited ("VITCL").
+HPL was subsequently dissolved on 4 September 2018.

 DHEL itself is not a regulated insurance entity, and thus has no capital requirement.
-VCSL, IYHL and KYS similarly have no insurance capital requirements, although as VCSL is an intermediary it requires small amounts of net assets to be held.
+VCSL and IYHL similarly have no solvency capital requirements, although as VCSL is an intermediary it requires small amounts of net assets to be held.